johnwcowan/pdp8x/arch.md

 ## Operate instructions

-If OP is 0x7 then various operations on AC, L, and/or MQ are performed depending on the bits of IR, which are examined in the order given below.
+If OP is 0x7 and the 0x1000 bit is 0, then various operations on AC, L, and/or MQ are performed depending on the bits of IR, which are examined in the order given below.
 Note that all applicable actions are taken, not just the first one.